Prepare for a career in graphic design by learning how to communicate visually.

 - Internships: enhance your studies while gaining professional experience

-- IDEAStudio: collaborate, create, and explore with state-of-the-art technology including a 3D scanner, 3D printer, and laser engraver
+- IDEAStudio: collaborate, create, and explore technology including video editing and green screen, 3D scanner, 3D printer, and laser engraver

 Master of Fine Arts in Visual Design: Develop your personal voice and advance your technical skills with a master's degree.
 You can choose to specialize in digital media, graphic design, illustration, or photography.